Wag3s vs Rotki: Self-Hosted Privacy vs Hosted Jurisdiction Depth (2026)

 Wag3s vs Rotki: Privacy/Control vs Convenience/Coverage

-This is the rare comparison where the other tool's headline strength is real and hard to match on its own terms: Rotki is open-source, self-hosted, privacy-first, and it does accounting.
-So the honest axis is not category — it is privacy/control vs convenience/coverage.
+This is the rare comparison where the other tool's headline strength is real and hard to match on its own terms.
+Rotki is open-source, self-hosted, and privacy-first, with your data kept locally rather than on someone else's server, and it does genuine accounting and tax work, not just dashboard tracking.
+So the honest axis here is not category at all, the way it is for a pure tracker.
+It is privacy and control against convenience and coverage.
+Below is that trade-off laid out plainly, including where Rotki's local, open-source model is clearly the right call and where hosted jurisdiction depth wins.

-- Rotki: open-source (AGPLv3), self-hosted, privacy-first — local encrypted data, never on a third-party server; tracking + analytics + accounting.
+- Rotki is open-source (AGPLv3), self-hosted, and privacy-first: local encrypted data that never sits on a third-party server, with tracking, analytics, and accounting.

-- Wag3s: hosted tax-and-accounting with jurisdiction depth (per-country cost-basis, French FEC, B2B Ledger) and no self-hosting/maintenance.
+- Wag3s is a hosted tax-and-accounting tool with jurisdiction depth (per-country cost-basis methods, the French FEC, B2B accounting via Ledger) and no self-hosting or maintenance.

-- The real axis = self-sovereign privacy/control vs hosted convenience + jurisdiction/B2B coverage — not better-vs-worse.
+- The real axis is self-sovereign privacy and control versus hosted convenience and jurisdiction/B2B coverage, not better versus worse.

-- Rotki genuinely does accounting — this is not a tracker-vs-tax category gap.
+- Rotki genuinely does accounting, so this is not a tracker-vs-tax category gap.

 - Decide by what you must not compromise.